Is it possible to “future proof” a superyacht?

-Whilst these concerns and the transition away from fossil fuel seems to be far away, the impetus is growing and the reality is that when you take into account the design and build cycle along with the lifetime of a superyacht, you begin to understand why this may be an important consideration for anyone investing in a new build today.
+Whilst these concerns, and the transition away from fossil fuels, seems to be far away, the impetus is growing and the reality is that when you take into account the design and build cycle, along with the lifetime of a superyacht, you begin to understand why this may be an important consideration for anyone investing in a new-build today.

-Indeed, Lurssens recent announcement of a project using methanol and fuel cells may represent a paradigm shift for the industry.
-Though there are still questions about the availability of green methanol and storage and bunkering, this is probably the only superyacht in build that has the potential to adapt to a zero emissions future.
+Indeed, Lurssens announcement of a project using Methanol and Fuel Cells may represent a paradigm shift for the industry.
+Though there are still questions about the availability of Green Methanol, this is probably only one of two superyachts in build that have the potential to adapt to a low carbon future.

-From discussions with other shipyards, it is clear that the environment is becoming an important consideration for some owners, and the pressure to act will only become more intense in the coming years, whether through regulation, taxes, public sentiment or, more likely, a combination.
+It is clear that Global Warming and the environment is becoming an important consideration for some owners, and the pressure for our industry to act will only intensify in the coming years, whether through regulation, taxes, public sentiment or, more likely, a combination.

-The current narrative from many in the industry seems to be that ‘hybrid’ or ‘diesel electric’ (propulsion from electric motors) will allow you to simply remove the generators, replace them with a stack of fuel cells and then load up on green energy.
-On the surface these seems to make sense, however they always conveniently ignore the energy carrier (fuel) so the reality is a little different.
+The current narrative from many in the industry seems to be that ‘”electrification” will allow an owner to simply remove the generators and replace them with Fuel Cells.
+On the surface this seems to make sense, however they always conveniently ignore the energy carrier (fuel) so the reality is a little different.

-When you look more deeply at the how, the challenge will not come from the replacement of the generators, it will come from the availability and choice of the green energy carrier that replaces the fossil fuel and how you store it onboard.
+When you look more deeply at this, the challenge will not come from the replacement of the generators, it will come from the choice of the energy carrier that replaces the fossil fuel and how you store it onboard.

-Due to the amount of energy required to produce these fuels and supply chain costs, these fuels are likely to be more expensive than today’s fossil fuels.
-Whilst scale may help to bring down prices and carbon taxes may help with the competitiveness, energy efficiency through technology and innovation will still be necessary to reduce energy consumption.
+Due to the amount of energy required to produce these fuels and the supply chain costs, alternative fuels are forecast to be more expensive than today’s fossil fuels.
+Whilst scale may help to bring down prices and carbon taxes may help with the competitiveness, energy efficiency through technology and innovation will still be necessary to reduce energy consumption and cost.

-The major challenge with all these fuels for yachts, where space, the high cost of the real-estate, and aesthetics, are major factors – a cryogenic tank on the aft deck would not be ideal – are major factors, is that they are less energy dense than diesel, require more volume for the same amount of energy, along with special storage and enhanced safety due to the nature of the fuels e.g. flammable and toxic.
+The major challenge with all these fuels for yachts, where space, the high cost of the real-estate, and aesthetics, are major factors – a cryogenic tank on the aft deck, or less guest space would not be ideal – is that they are less energy dense than diesel.
+They require more volume for the same amount of energy, and special storage and enhanced safety features due to the nature of the fuels.

 This excellent diagram of Volumetric and Gravimetric energy of various fuels from DNV-GL – Comparison of Alternative Marine Fuels, Report No: 2019-0567, Rev. 3, clearly highlights the energy differences.

-Hydrogen, due to the storage requirements, compressed or liquid, probably excludes its use directly as a marine fuel on superyachts though, as with shipping, it may be well suited to coastal cruising.
-Much more likely, as with the Lurssen project, is that methanol or ammonia is used as the energy carrier and converted back into hydrogen using reformers onboard for Fuel Cells, or a hybrid solution combining both energy convertors.
+Hydrogen, due to its volumetric density and storage requirements in compressed or liquid form, probably excludes its use directly as a marine fuel on superyachts, though, as with commercial shipping, it may be well suited to coastal operation, short-shipping.
+More likely, as with the Lurssen project, is that Methanol is used as the energy carrier, either directly in ICE, converted into Hydrogen using reformers onboard for Fuel Cells, or a hybrid solution combining both energy convertors.